maksimyaromin/maksimyaromin.github.io/index.md

               date_to: 2014-07-01
               location: Minsk, Belarus
               achievements:
-                - "Development of soft skills, such as: self-organization, self-education, sociability"
+                - "development of soft skills, such as: self-organization, self-education, sociability;"
-                - "Mastering the ability to work independently"
+                - "mastering the ability to work independently."
         research:
             - place: "BSUIR Nanoelectronics LAB"
               title: Researcher